danielsollondon/azvmimagebuilder/quickquickstarts/0_Creating_a_Custom_Linux_Managed_Image/readme.md

 # Create a Custom Image from an Azure Platform Vanilla OS Image

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.
+This covers using 4 different customizations:
+* Shell (ScriptUri) - Downloading a bash script and executing it
+* Shell (inline) - Execute an array of commands
+* File - Copy a html file from github
+* WindowsRestart - Perform a Windows restart for sotfware install

 To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
 Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID** variable below.